Everest climbing season is here. Summits are about to be had. Lives are about to be changed forever… for better or for worse.

 5. Mount Everest is also home to a very minute black jumping spider.
 These spiders hide in crevices and feed on frozen insects.
 Their food depends largely upon what is blown by the wind into the specific area.
 They live as high as 22,000 feet.

-7. In 2014, a 7.8 magnitude earthquake triggered an avalanche that base camp killed 16 Sherpa and climbers and injured 61.
+7. In 2014, a 7.8 magnitude earthquake triggered an avalanche at base camp that killed 16 Sherpa and climbers and injured 61.
 This is the greatest tragedy ever seen on Everest.

 In 2014, an avalanche killed 16 Sherpa above the Khumbu icefall.
 At the time this was the worst accident in Everest history.